soultaco83/unmanic-plugins/source/extract_srt_subtitles_to_files_soultaco83/description.md

+Video must be MKV.
+Pair with remux plugin if needed

 Any SRT subtitle streams found in the file will be exported as *.srt files in the same directory as the original file.
 The goal of this is to move from the .unmanic file and to use a tag on the file instead.
 This way if the file was to be updated via another tool like sonarr or radarr.
 It would reprocess.
 This does not remove the .unmanic file in use though currently.